 By the end of the eighteenth century there was increasing tension between the Faculty, consisting of the Principal (still incumbent of the Chair of Divinity) and the twelve other professors appointed before 1761, and those holding chairs created thereafter by the Crown.
 The latter were considered only to be members of Senate and therefore had no role in the governance of the University.
 The treatment by the Faculty of some of these new appointments was shameful.
 They were denied the use of the best classrooms and in one case of even a blackboard.
 Despite public disagreement, it was not until 1858 that an Act of Parliament abolished the Faculty and replaced it with the University Court composed of lay members whose main responsibility was the oversight of the fabric and finances.
 This legislation also made matriculation compulsory for the first time for all students irrespective of faculty and restricted the franchise in rectorial elections to the students.
 The Rector ex officio was to chair the Court.
-The distinction between togati and non-togati students was also abolished and the General Council was set up, comprising members of the University Court, professors and graduates.
-The Students' Representative Council was not given formal recognition until the Universities (Scotland) Act of 1889.
+The distinction between togati and non-togati students was also abolished and the General Council was not given formal recognition until the Universities (Scotland) Act of 1889.